Benefits of Planking Every Day for 1 Minute

 Planking on stairs:

 This is again one of the advanced exercises; if you can do this even for a couple of minutes, well done!
-However, keep in mind that your focus should be on keeping your balance and not lifting yourself instead of maintaining your core strength.
+However, remember that your focus should be on keeping your balance and not lifting yourself instead of maintaining your core strength.
 Though it’s possible, I would suggest you stick with the planks that are easier for you.

 Planking on a bar:

-Personal trainers do not advise this because it puts your back, shoulders, and arms at risk of injuries; however, if you can do this without any damage, then congrats!
-But, I will advise you to stay away from such exercises to avoid injuries in the future.
+Personal trainers do not advise this because it puts your back, shoulders, and arms at risk of injuries; however, if you can do this without any damage, congrats!
+But I will advise you to stay away from such exercises to avoid injuries in the future.

 Planking upside down:

-Yes, this is one of the advanced exercises in which you have to hold yourself up in a horizontal position with your face towards the ceiling and feet facing downwards.
-Please read here to know how you can try it out at home itself.
+Yes, this is an advanced exercise in which you must hold yourself horizontally with your face towards the ceiling and your feet facing downwards.
+Please read here to learn how you can try it out at home.
 It’s great that you are keen on trying such challenging exercises without any gym equipment.

 Planking with a medicine ball:

-This is also one of the advanced exercises in which you have to hold yourself up in a horizontal position and keep the medicine ball under your back.
-The main reason why it’s not advised is that this exercise may cause injuries if done incorrectly.
-However, it’s up to you, and if you do it correctly, then go ahead and give it a shot.
+This is also an advanced exercise in which you must hold yourself up horizontally and keep the medicine ball under your back.
+It’s not advised because, if done incorrectly, it may cause injuries.
+However, it’s up to you, and if you do it correctly, go ahead and give it a shot.

 Plank on beams:

-Yes, this is also one of the advanced exercises in which you have to hold yourself up in a horizontal position with your face towards the floor and feet facing upwards.
+Yes, this is also one of the advanced exercises in which you must hold yourself horizontally with your face towards the floor and feet facing upwards.
 You can try this at home itself by placing a mat under your feet and holding yourself up (without lifting your butt) for a brief period.
-Then gradually, you can increase the hold time and then maybe go ahead with this exercise.
+Then, gradually, you can increase the hold time and maybe proceed with this exercise.

 Plank on rings:

-This is also one of the advanced exercises in which you have to hold yourself up using gym rings while facing downwards with your face towards the floor and your legs lifted.
+This is also an advanced exercise in which you hold yourself up using gym rings while facing downwards, with your face towards the floor and your legs lifted.

 You can try this at home itself by placing a mat under your feet and holding yourself up (without lifting your butt) for a brief period.
-Then gradually, you can increase the hold time and then maybe go ahead with this exercise.
+Then, gradually, you can increase the hold time and maybe proceed with this exercise.

 Plank on tires: